alanesq/esp32cam-demo/README.md

 <br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
 <br>-Act as web client (reading the web page in to a string) - see requestWebPage()

 <br>The root web page uses AJAX to update info. on the page.
-This is done in the easiest to understand/follow way I can, it seems a bit complicated
+This is not done in the conventional way where variable data is passed but
- at first but basically you just create html with a named SPAN where you want the info to go, the javascript then periodically sends a request to  http://x.x.x.x/data which returns the information seperated by commas which the JavaScript splits in to an array and then sends to the relevant
-SPAN on the web page.
+instead passes complete lines of text, it may not be elegant but it makes changing what information is displayed much easier as all you have to do is modify what info handleData() sends.

 <br>BTW - I have created a timelapse sketch based on this one which may be of interest: https://github.com/alanesq/esp32cam-Timelapse